-Each eligible jurisdiction must meet the eligibility criteria as set forth in Chapter 1 of theseis Comprehensive Transportation Funding Program (CTFP) manualguidelines.
+Each eligible jurisdiction must meet the eligibility criteria as set forth in Chapter 1 of these guidelines.
 For example, to apply for CTFP programs, local agencies must fulfill an annual eligibility process.
 Eligibility packages are due to OCTA by June 30 of each year.
 The M2 Eligibility Preparation Manual outlines the eligibility requirements in detail.